Optic Neuropathy Management Market Outlook from 2025 to 2035

 Key pharma companies, such as Novartis and Santen, augmented their presence in the Asia-Pacific region by utilizing growing instances of diabetes-induced optic neuropathy.
 But the industry had some issues, as the final-stage gene therapy trials for genetic diseases such as Leber's Hereditary Optic Neuropathy (LHON) were delayed, somewhat reducing growth expectations.

-Aging into 2025 and beyond, the industry is expected to grow at a 5% compound annual growth rate (CAGR) as it continues to be pushed by advances in biologic therapies aimed at treating mitochondrial dysfunction and inflammation.
+During the forecast period, the industry is expected to grow at a 5% compound annual growth rate (CAGR) as it continues to be pushed by advances in biologic therapies aimed at treating mitochondrial dysfunction and inflammation.
 Personalized medicine will pick up momentum, with genetic testing having a greater role in the customization of treatments for diseases such as LHON.

 Tele-ophthalmology will increase access to care in underserved rural communities, especially for chronic disease management.
 Cost pressures can arise as expensive new therapies encounter resistance from payers in cost-conscious industries.
 In spite of these issues, the management industry for optic neuropathy is expected to exceed USD 7.7 billion by 2035, driven mainly by innovation in diagnostic techniques and neuroprotective treatments.